Message from the President

 President, AAC Board of Directors

-Registration is now open for this event on April 21st and 22nd, 2018 at the Westminster Marriott.
+Registration closes Tuesday, April 17th for this event on April 21st and 22nd, 2018 at the Westminster Marriott.

-His two-day seminar is entitled Healing Stress, Anxiety, Depression & Pain - Precursors to Disease In Your Practice & In Your Life (Classical Chinese Medicine Daoist Style Special Applications of Master Tung's Holographic).
-14 NCCAOM PDA / California CEU pending.
+His two-day seminar is entitled Healing Stress, Anxiety, Depression & Pain - Precursors to Disease in Your Practice & in Your Life (Classical Chinese Medicine Daoist Style Special Applications of Master Tung's Holographic).
+14 NCCAOM PDA / California CEUs pending.

 More about the Course:

 Classical Chinese Medicine traditions raise the question: What causes and promotes health and vitality and not just dis-ease?
 Some of the most effective answers and solutions to this question will be covered in this class: